skellis46/slipbox/artistic research and ecosystems.md

 - also [@schindler-2020-negotiation] on boundary objects in practice-research (based on work of Star and Griesemer) -- it might be possible for me to argue that artistic-researchers use theory/text as a boundary object (texts constructed by others, and not as part of collaborations) -- it's a stretch though and certainly not at all close to what Star and Griesemer are talking about.

-### PaR bubbles

-- yes, I add a version of this work in this way -- I do this labour as a thought experiment and to implicate myself (can also given examples of when I've done this previously)
-- - possible to add discussion about [[art practices explicitly become epistemic things]] -- and the argument I make there about Borgdorff and JAR
-- offer to 'write about my practice'; this is what we do in practice-research. the various journals dedicated to practice-research are filled with practitioners in their bubble attempting to convince us of the value of their work.
-No, not convince us (that would be more palatable), rather, expect us to recognise the value of their work.
-Noting just how much this diverges from Strand's claim that [[I am a collaboration]] (see backlinks in that note for extended thinking on individuation/individualism)
-- see [[Steyerl on specificity and singularity]] of epistemic claims.
-- other examples: Freeman book (?), JAR (take random issue), CHOR (of which I'm co-editor).
-- I'm guilty.
-- perhaps more guilty given the unsurprising focus of dance practices on the body.
-I've even started calling them body-based practices as my curiosity has stretched away from codified dance practices (including improvisation). -- extracted most of my notes on this to [[the body in artistic research]] but I wonder if it can be included very briefly.
-That pull is strong.
-- Noting that it's _easier_ to find theoretical work to be in relation with.
-It's there.
-It's desk work.
-It's more tangible (which is ironic given body in performance work?)
-- more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).

-- compare with Schwab in describing a piece of knowledge as an artefact of communication: [[experimentation is social#^da953d]] - so if this is plausible, who then is doing the communicating? (if it isn't artist-researchers)
-- perhaps though Schwab's concern for how artworks are provisional ([[schwab - experimental systems#^279252]]) (ie epistemic things filled with epistemic potential) is fundamental to the expositions in JAR as being starting points or seeds.
-But where does that leave us?
-Scattering seeds everywhere (seeds dependent on theory-as-water).
-- "What I’m objecting to is the use of names as talismans."
-[Chamberlain, in @thomson-2003-practice p.176] - referring to Kant.
-I think I have same objection.

-Noting "focuses on their practice" from SW's original invitation -- just take a sample, perhaps there will be exceptions that prove the rule.
-But this is the unspoken practice: that when we write about artistic practice we don't write about how it is part of an ecosystem ([[difference between ecology and ecosystem]]) of practice.
-We tend to write about it as part of alternative ecosystems (ones that are not at all aware that the practice exists and nor would they care).
-It fails to be in dialogue.
-Not surprising in a nascent form in the academy we'd choose to be in relation to authorities (philosophical, cultural).
-We lean on them to prop up the status of our work.
-This is as old (or young) as PaR -- remember conversations from PARIP in 2003.
-Perhaps though this is a matter of choice: the connections we choose to make.
-Why then would we choose these other ecosystems?
-What does it say about us?

-Curious that for all the word's utility in performance writing, in practice-research we exist in bubbles: these are ecosystems of theory, with borders and boundaries constructed by authors to validate an artistic practice.

-Curious also re [[a claim to specificity clashes with a claim to singularity]] and [[Steyerl on specificity and singularity]].
-Steyerl writes how practices of artistic research "usually partake in both registers".
-Usually?
-Note in that blog post on Steyerl I discuss 'at least 3 ways' artists are in relationship with others -- but they are a mess and need clarification (they might have made sense at the time but not now)

 ### we have never been individuals

 > Whatever we say, we’re always talking about ourselves.